Texas Chief

-The Texas Chief was a passenger train operated by the Atchison, Topeka and Santa Fe Railway between Chicago, Illinois, and Galveston, Texas.
+The Texas Chief was a passenger train operated by the Atchison, Topeka & Santa Fe Railway between Chicago, Illinois and Galveston, Texas.
 It was the first Santa Fe "Chief" outside the Chicago–Los Angeles routes.
 The Santa Fe conveyed the Texas Chief to Amtrak in 1971, which renamed it the Lone Star in 1974.
 The train was discontinued in 1979.

 History

 Santa Fe

 The Santa Fe introduced the Texas Chief on April 3, 1948.
 The train competed with the Texas Eagle (Missouri Pacific Railroad) and the Texas Special (Missouri–Kansas–Texas Railroad/St. Louis–San Francisco Railway).
-The journey from Chicago to Galveston required 26 hours 15 minutes, ten hours faster the previous service on the route.
+The journey from Chicago to Galveston took 26 hours 15 minutes, ten hours faster the previous service on the route.
 Service to Dallas, Texas, began on December 5, 1955.
 Patronage was strong; historian Keith L. Bryant Jr. credited the Texas Chief with causing the withdrawal of the Texas Special.
 The Texas Chief was the first major train outside the Chicago–Los Angeles route to carry the "Chief" moniker popularized by the Chief and Super Chief.